Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 \subsection{$\varepsilon$-constraint Reformulation}

-The goal of RCRP, as implied by its bi-objective formulation, is to identify non-dominated solutions.
-To solve this problem, we reformulate RCRP as a single-objective optimization problem via the $\varepsilon$-constraint method by casting one of the two objective functions into a constraint with an upper (or a lower) bound $\varepsilon$.
-Solving a succession of single-objective $\varepsilon$-constrained problems to optimality given the sequence of $\varepsilon$ values yields the set of non-dominated solutions, that is, the Pareto front, of the original problem.
-Algorithm~\ref{alg:overall} outlines the procedure based on the $\varepsilon$-constraint method.
+The objective of RCRP is to identify a set of non-dominated solutions, as specified by its bi-objective formulation.
+To solve this problem, we reformulate RCRP as a single-objective optimization problem via the $\varepsilon$-constraint method by casting one of the two objective functions into a constraint with an upper (or lower) bound $\varepsilon$.
+Solving a series of single-objective $\varepsilon$-constrained problems to optimality given the sequence of $\varepsilon$ values yields the set of non-dominated solutions, also known as the Pareto front, of the original problem.
+Selecting an appropriate objective function for the constraint transformation is important because the choice made in this step affects the downstream algorithmic efforts.

-Applying the $\varepsilon$-constraint method to RCRP, we transform the objective function~\eqref{eq:j1} into a constraint that is bounded from above by $\varepsilon$ [Constraint~\eqref{eq:epsilon}].
-Selecting an appropriate objective function for the constraint transformation is important because the choice made in this step affects the downstream algorithmic efforts; we will revisit this discussion in Section~\ref{sec:competing}.
+Applying the $\varepsilon$-constraint method to RCRP, we transform the cost minimization objective function into a constraint that is bounded from above by $\varepsilon$ [Constraint~\eqref{eq:epsilon}].
 In a physical sense, $\varepsilon$ represents the maximum allowable aggregated cost of reconfiguration, hence the name \textit{aggregated resource constraint} (ARC) for Constraint~\eqref{eq:epsilon}.
 The following is the single-objective model with the ARC:

-where $Z(\varepsilon)$ denotes the optimal value of RCRP-ARC with parameter $\varepsilon$.
-The goal of RCRP-ARC is to maximize the total coverage revenue while being subjected to the aggregated resource constraint.
-Note that we equivalently expressed RCRP-ARC as a minimization problem for convenience.
+where $Z(\varepsilon)$ denotes the optimal value of RCRP-ARC with a parameter of $\varepsilon$.
+The goal of RCRP-ARC is to maximize the total coverage reward while being subject to the aggregated resource constraint.

+Algorithm~\ref{alg:overall} outlines the procedure based on the $\varepsilon$-constraint method, as described previously.
+It is important to note that the algorithm begins by solving an AP to determine the minimum-cost assignment of satellites for transitioning between configurations.
+The obtained optimum serves as a starting value, denoted as $\varepsilon_0$, for the $\varepsilon$-constraint method.
+If $\mathcal{I}\subset\mathcal{J}$, which indicates that satellites can maintain their orbits without executing any orbital maneuvers, the value of $\varepsilon_0$ is set to zero.